First 3 semesters at Okanagan College's Vernon Campus; and final semester at the NLC's Dawson Creek Campus

 2. For out of province students, please visit program website for equivalency information of academic admission requirements.

-4. Applicants who have successfully completed the NLC Aircraft Mechanic Basics Certificate program may enter into Semester 3 of the Aircraft Maintenance Technician program.
+4. Applicants who have successfully completed the NLC Aircraft Mechanic Basics Certificate program may enter into Semester 3 of the Aircraft Maintenance Technician Diploma program.

 Each program has its own admission prerequisites and English language requirements.
 Program-specific English language requirements for NLC's programs are detailed separately in each program profile in the EducationPlannerBC Program Search Database.